gregrossdev/nextjs-varsana-swami/posts/acaryas-their-grace-their-samadhis-and-our-hope.md

 cover: "/public/writings/img_4953a-1.jpeg"

 ---
 **Editor's note:** This article is a compilation of excerpts from Varsana Maharaja's lectures and writings.
-NME

 Living in this material world from time immemorial imparts formidable conditionings.
 With assistance from maya, we have successfully built a wall around ourselves, excluding God and others from our inner lives.
 We have become incarcerated by our own limitations and paralyzed by our fears to such an extent that we cannot free ourselves.
 The nature of the false ego keeps us individually and collectively imprisoned in our self-centered world.
-The shackles of desires to exploit, enjoy, control, and be respected are stronger than any iron chains.
+The shackles of desires to exploit, enjoy, control, and be respected are stronger than any iron chains..

 Our conditioning is like the impenetrable wall of a dungeon from which all hope of escape is lost.
 Our only hope is in calling upon the pure devotees of the Lord, mahatmas, who are already free and who reside outside the prison house.
 The grace they bestow dissolves the formidable walls of illusion, which separate us from the light and love of reality.